ANN ARBOR | AUBURN HILLS | BIRMINGHAM | BLOOMFIELD HILLS | CANTON TOWNSHIP

 Classic Italian cuisine meets a contemporary ambiance.
 The restaurant boasts an impressive selection of authentic Italian dishes made with fresh ingredients.
 Tables 40 and 44.
-Private rooms are also available upon requested.
+Private rooms are also available upon request.

 29410 Northwestern Hwy., Southfield, 248-356-6600, L&D Mon.-Fri., D Sat.

 The high ceilings and stained glass, along with dark-stained wood, nicely accentuate the restaurant, which serves a variety of fresh fish dishes.
-Private rooms available.
+Private rooms.

 25485 Telegraph Rd., Southfield, 248-358-1310, L Mon.-Sun., D Daily.